 RESPONSE: The subject SDP includes architecture for Section 6 only.
-It should be noted that all proposed architecture in this application include 2 car garages with 2 car driveways.

 7. Prior to approval of any further specific design plans for Sections 5 and 6, the plans shall be reviewed for the incorporation of on-site recreational facilities, in accordance with Zoning Map Amendment A-9965-C (Basic Plan) Condition 2(E).